julian-forero/sfquickstarts/site/sfguides/src/machine_learning_with_snowpark_python/machine_learning_with_snowpark_python.md

 ***Note: If you are planning to run this Quickstart locally, you may have additional requirements, e.g. Docker, Miniconda.
 Take a look at the source code [README](https://github.com/sfc-gh-mgregory/snowpark-python-hol) for more information on additional local environment requirements.***

 ### What You’ll Build
-- An orchestrated end-to-end Machine Learning pipeline using Snowflake, Snowpark Python, PyTorch, and Apache Airflow
+- An orchestrated end-to-end Machine Learning pipeline to perform monthly forecasts using Snowflake, Snowpark Python, PyTorch, and Apache Airflow this pipeline will:
+    - Incrementally ingest new data monthly from S3 into Snowflake
+    - Generate feature data from the new raw data and generate forecast data for relevant features for the prediction period
+    - Train hundreds of PyTorch TabNet models in parallel and generate new forecasts from the updated models, all inside of Snowflake
+    - Calculate and store model evaluation metrics
+    - Flatten output across hundreds of models in Snowflake to be consumed by end users via BI dashboards, for example

 <!-- ------------------------ -->
 ## Use-Case: Predicting Bike Share Trips